marckassay/AIT/README.md

 ![AIT](resources/icon.png)

 Another interval timer (AIT) that targets mobile devices for your timing needs.
-This application has been intended for interval activites, where there are active and inactive segments.
+This application has been intended for interval activities, where there are active and inactive segments.
 There is also a timer and stopwatch mode too.

 ![AIT's GitHub Feature Graphic](resources/media/1024x500.png)